bensu/doo/README.md

     rhino -help

-    karma -v

-In the future I plan to allow for customized commands in case you want to run something like `/path/to/slimer/v1/slimerjs` instead of `slimerjs`.
+If you want to use a different command to run a certain runner, see Paths.

 > Remember that Rhino and Node don't come with a DOM so you can't call the
 > window or document objects.
 They are meant to test functions and